mfadelli/FHPC_2022_Assignment/README.md

  - *ordered* and *static* evolution modes were implemented;
  - *openMP scalability* and *MPI strong and weak scalability* for the static evolution were assessed using ORFEO.

-Additionally, the writing on file was done using raw *.pbm* format with the magic number *P4*, and a profiling of the code was attempted.
+Additionally, the writing on file was done using raw *.pbm* format with the magic number *P4*.
 More information on the structure of the code and the **instructions** to compile and run it can be found inside the readme of the exercise 1 directory.

 All the **results** are presented in the **report** and discussed.